jacobobryant/site/resources/public/post/2019/pipeline.md

 If you like feeds, do take a look at [Findka](https://findka.com).
 It doesn't have enough data to do anything useful yet, but that'll change once enough people import feeds of content they've curated.

+For convenience, I'm planning to rebuild this pipeline within Findka so that people can use it without having to do all the setup work.
+However, I do like the user control and hackability that comes from using Airtable instead of Findka's database.
+Maybe I'll replace the other parts of the pipeline but keep Airtable.
+Let me know if you have an opinion.